Estimate Time7 min

 Even if you didn’t have to pay fees while working for the employer that sponsored your HSA, that company may charge fees once you part ways—taking a bite out of your savings over time.

 To show the potential benefit of rolling over an HSA with fees to a no-fee HSA provider, take this hypothetical example.
 Consider a 35-year-old with $50,000 saved between 2 HSAs.
 She holds $20,000 in a no-fee HSA and $30,000 in another with a 0.50% annual fee.
-If she consolidated her HSAs into the no-fee account, she might have almost $40,000 more over 30 years.
+If she consolidated her HSAs into the no-fee account, she could potentially have almost $40,000 more over 30 years.

 The illustration above shows the difference in savings potential from consolidating versus not consolidating HSAs.
-The analysis is based on the following hypothetical scenario: Mary is a 35-year-old woman living in California with a household income of $100,000 and filing income taxes jointly with her spouse, subjecting them to an 8% state marginal tax rate.
+The analysis is based on the following hypothetical scenario: Mary is a 35-year-old woman living in California who files income taxes jointly with her spouse, subjecting them to an 8% state marginal tax rate.
 Mary has 2 HSA accounts.
 HSA 1 has a balance of $30,000 at a provider charging a 0.50% annual fee.
 HSA 2 has a balance of $20,000 at a provider charging a 0% annual fee.
 To take advantage of the lower cost HSA provider, Mary decides to consolidate her HSAs by transferring the balance of HSA 1 to HSA 2 at the beginning of the year.
 HSA 1 is comprised of $25,000 in total contributions she and her employer have made plus $5,000 in asset growth.
 Upon liquidating and transferring the proceeds to HSA 2, Mary will recognize $5,000 in capital gains in California and owe state taxes of $400 at her 8% state marginal tax rate.
 She makes annual contributions in excess of her HSA spending of $1,000 until age 65 and gets a 7% rate of return.
 The analysis assumes that Mary receives no dividends or interest over the period.
 It also assumes that applicable account state taxes due to consolidation, fees, and contributions are applied at the end of each year, as applicable, and in proportion to initial assumed hypothetical HSA balances.

 You can get access to investments that suit you.